rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

   * Nodes are Graph data records that are entities in the graph, such as software version or hardware.
-Nodes contain attributes, which are key-value pairs.

-  * Attributes are properties of a node and they store data in key-value pairs, such as '{name: Joe}' or '{color: blue}'.
+  * Nodes contain attributes, which are key-value pairs.
+Attributes are properties of a node and they store data in key-value pairs, such as `{title: Excel}` or `{manufactuer: Microsoft}`.

-  * Relationships provide a connection between nodes.
+  * Relationships provide node to node connections.
 Relationships have a start node, end node, a type, and a direction.
 For example, the nodes Organization and employees might have a relationship in the graph, for example `Is_Employee_of` is a possible relationship between employees and organization.
   If Joe is an employee of the organization then this relationship can be expressed in the following way:<br>

   The start node is employees; organization is the end node; `Is_Employee_of` is the relationship and the direction is employees to organization.
-The relationship can be expressed as `(Employees)-[Is_Employee_of]->(organization)`.
+The relationship can be expressed in the following way: <br>
+  `(Employees)-[Is_Employee_of]->(organization)`.

-  ###### The following diagram is an example of how Nodes and Relationships are
+  ###### The following diagram shows how Nodes and Relationships are
   connected: